bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 when you click on launch it will start launching your subdomain
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2011.27.49%20AM.png)
-completion of launch may take some time, you can check status in mean time
+completion of launch may take 10 to 15 minutes.
+You can check status in mean time
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2011.28.45%20AM.png)
 When its completed it will look something like this
 ![](https://www.sellacious.com/learn/user/pages/48.distiman/09.microsite/Screenshot%202021-08-05%20at%2011.36.29%20AM.png)